 - Eggs - these are best used at room temperature.

-- Sour cream - sour cream is key to making a moist bundt cake.
+- Sour cream - sour cream is key to making a moist Bundt cake.
 You can substitute with yoghurt or buttermilk in this recipe, but this may impact the batter's consistency and baking times.

 - Flour - all purpose flour or plain flour will work in this recipe.